Samsung flags 78% drop in Q3 profit as chip losses extend

 The third quarter is normally strong for Samsung's mobile and display businesses given that is when it launches its flagship smartphones, and demand for display panels from clients like Apple rises before the debut of the latest iPhone.

-Samsung's revenue likely fell 13 per cent from the same period a year earlier to 67 trillion won, Samsung said in the statement.
+Samsung's revenue likely fell 13 per cent from the same period a year earlier to ₩67 trillion, Samsung said in the statement.